wlsf82/protractor-helper/docs/EXAMPLES.md

 ## clickWhenClickable

+> Note: this function will be deprecated in favor of the function `click`.

 | 1 mandatory argument |            2 optional arguments            |
 | :------------------: | :----------------------------------------: |
 |    `htmlElement`     | `timeoutInMilliseconds` and `errorMessage` |